fullstack-development/blockchain-wiki-en/concepts/dex/amm/readme-en.md

 When you want to perform any action on a DEX using AMM, you have to interact with the exchange's smart contracts.

 Important!
-Interacting with an AMM can be thought of as interacting with a smart contract (P2C).
+Interacting with an AMM can be perceived as interacting with a smart contract (P2C).
 Transactions occur between users and contracts.

 Tokens for exchange cannot come out of thin air.
 They need to be stored somewhere as reserves on a smart contract (since the user interacts with the smart contract).
 So, if you want to swap USDT tokens for ETH, there should already be enough ETH on the smart contract.